 “And what did you see?”

 “Yes.
 I went inside the store the next day, pretended I was a customer.
 She asked if she could help me.
-I told her I was just looking around and asked if she owned the place.
-She said yes.
-When I got close to her I could smell the same lilac perfume that Jason comes home with on his clothes.”
+I told her I was just looking around and asked if she was the owner of the place.
+She said she was.
+When I got close to her I smelled the same lilac perfume that Alex comes home with on his clothes.”

 “Have you told anyone about it?”